 Commercial efficiency

-4 min reading
+X min reading

 This is one of the most difficult exercises for new salespeople.

-And this is the basis of the sale.
+And that's the basis of sales.

-There are several types of "No".
+There are several types of "no".

-Turning a No into a Yes
+Turning a "no" into a "yes

-For many, 'no' is synonymous with failure, rejection and conflict.
+For many, "no" is synonymous with failure, rejection and conflict.

-You will encounter them throughout your career.
+You'll encounter them throughout your career.
 That's why the sales profession exists.

 "Don't take no for an answer. "